atsutahiroshi/holon/README.md

 # holon
-Control framework for humanoid robots based on the concept of Dynamics Morphing.
+Whole-body control framework for humanoid robots based on the concept of Dyanmics Morphing.

 ## Dependency
 This software dependes on the following libraries.
 For more detail, see in the [third_party](third_party) directory.